-All athletic programs are under the supervision of the Director of Athletics and subject to policies approved by the Principal.
-Holy Cross is a member of the Texas Association of Private and Parochial Schools (TAPPS) league.
+All athletic programs are under the supervision of the Director of Athletics and Principal.
+Holy Cross High School is a member of the Texas Association of Private and Parochial Schools (TAPPS).
+Holy Cross Middle School is a member of the Archdiocesan Interscholastic Athletic League (AIAL).
+The school athletic programs will follow the policies and procedures as outlined by both leagues as well as establishing local policies created by the athletic department and administration and approved by the Principal.
 The following are some pertinent rules with which all student athletes should be familiar: